hknutzen/Netspoc/technical.markdown

 ## Finding active routes {#find_routes}

-After rules have been processed and optimized elementary rules have been generated, every source/destination pair is identified and the routes for every pair are discovered.

-### Generate in-zone routing information
+After the elementary rule set has been optimized, static routing information is generated for every (source,destination) of the set.

+### Precalculate next hop interfaces

 As was mentioned before, paths are searched and found on an abstract topology representation, having routers and zones as nodes.
 While this is sufficient for generating ACL information, it is not for the generation of routing information.
-For this reason, routing information for networks whithin a zone should be determined and provided at the zone border interfaces of every single zone.
-This is achieved by `set_routes_in_zone`.
-To understand what it does, let us have a closer look at the routing information we need:
+Routing information, which is attached to every interface of a managed router (= zone interface), provides next hop interfaces for all routes defined in the rule set.
+Next hop interfaces are those interfaces that are next to the managed interface on the path to a certain network.
+Obviously, next hop interfaces for a managed interface are not necessarily managed interfaces (= zone interfaces), too, but often lie within the zone.
+To accelerate the creation of rule specific routing information, `set_routes_in_zone` precalculates next hop information for all networks of a zone and all zone interfaces:

 {% include image.html src="./images/set_routes_in_zone.png" title="In-Zone routing information:" description="In every border interface of the zone, information about reachable networks and the hop interfaces leading to these networks is stored." %}

-At every border interface of the zone, we want following information to be stored:
+At every border interface of the zone, following information is to be
+stored:
 * Which networks can be reached?
 * What is the next interface (next hop interface) on the path to these networks?

-To answer these questions, all networks at the border of a zone (border networks) are examined.
+For this purpose, all networks at the border of a zone (border networks) are examined.
 Interfaces of a border network that are not border interfaces of the zone are the networks next hop interfaces.
 For every hop interface, a depth first search is conducted